martinber/noaa-apt/README.md

 - GNU Scientific Library:

-  - `sudo apt install libgsl0-dev`.
+  - Compiling: `sudo apt install libgsl0-dev`.

-- GNUPlot:

-  - TODO
+  - Running: `sudo apt install libgsl0`.

+## Things to do

+- Support Windows and make some simple GUI.

+- Drop the GSL dependency because I guess that it's cumbersome to install in Windows.
+I'm using only a Bessel function.
+Maybe compile a "no GSL" version with some predefined filters, that works only with a few sample rates.

 ## Algorithm